-- You should be able to share files with your client with ease and in a secure way.
+- You should be able to share files with your clients with ease and in a secure way.

-- Your client should be able to access, download and upload files at any time of day or night.
+- Your clients should be able to access, download and upload files at any time of day or night.

-- Your client should only have access to files, that is related to your client.
+- Your clients should only have access to files, that is related to them.

-A well proven solution, that meet these requirements, is an SFTP server, that is running on a separate server or virtual private server (VPS).
+A well proven solution, that meet these requirements, is an SFTP server, that is running on a dedicated server or virtual private server (VPS) in a data center of your choice.
 SFTP is an encrypted secure file transfer protocol in the well known SSH protocol.
-SFTP is a more secure alternative to the unencrypted FTP file transfer protocol.
-FreeBSD runs OpenSSH, which is an open source implementation of SSH.
+SFTP is a secure alternative to the old FTP file transfer protocol.
+FreeBSD comes with OpenSSH, which is an open source implementation of SSH.